Age of Rider

 Discretion of the MTBA Commissaire and Race Director

-The MTBA Commissaire and Race Organisers reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
-After rider registration closes any changes to rules and regulations will be announced at the race briefing.
+The MTBA Commissaire (Darryl Cram) and the Race Director (Bec McConnell) reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
+In the unlikely event of any changes to rules and regulations, these will be announced at the race start.
 Where any additional rule interpretation is required, or where specific provision for any incident has not been made in these rules, the decision of the MTBA Commissaire will be absolute and final.

 Electric Bikes (e-Bikes)